-The operational risk profile of business activities and processes have been analysed and following evaluation, appropriate controls have been designed and implemented by Board.
+The operational risk profile of business activities and processes have been analysed and following evaluation, appropriate controls have been designed and implemented by the Board.
 In addition, risk arising from business processes is managed through the application of the necessary technical controls at every stage of the loan assessment, disbursement and recovery processes.

 Credit risks are managed by the Loan Committee of the Company.
-The Loan Committee's policy over credit risk is to limit its exposure to clients with a perceived high risk of default by assessing the creditworthiness of the borrower and determining whether economic conditions will be favourable to repayment.
+The Loan Committee's policy in respect of credit risk is to limit its exposure to clients with a perceived high risk of default by assessing the creditworthiness of the borrower and determining whether economic conditions will be favourable to repayment.
 The Company's assessment of its clients includes consideration of their character and integrity, core competencies, track record and financial strength.
 A strong emphasis is placed on income and cash flow streams generated by the clients.
-Our primary assessment method is therefore the ability of the client to meet these payment obligations.
-Regular reporting of credit risk exposures is made to management and the board.
+The Loan Committee's primary assessment method is therefore the ability of the client to meet these payment obligations.
+Regular reporting of credit risk exposures is made to management and the Board.